Arunima2004/Face-Recognition-System/README.md

 ![image](https://github.com/Arunima2004/Face-Recognition-System/assets/163457506/5023282e-ae56-40fd-a623-50869b437673)

-# 8. CONCLUSION AND FURTHER SCOPE
+# 8. CONCLUSION AND FURTHER SCOPE:

 In conclusion, the development and evaluation of the face recognition system using Python have yielded valuable insights into the capabilities and challenges of such technology.
 The system showcased commendable performance in various aspects, including accuracy, robustness, and computational efficiency, while also highlighting areas for further improvement.